Post-processing variationally scheduled quantum algorithm for constrained combinatorial optimization problems: simulator results

 \subsection{Method}

-We compare the performances of pVQA, VQA, pQA, and QA.
-Here, pQA represents quantum annealing with post-processing, and QA represents quantum annealing without post-processing.
-In pQA and QA, we adopt a linearly interpolated annealing path from $s(0)=0$ to $s(T)=1$. pVQA and VQA optimize the annealing path using a classical optimizer.
+We compare the performances of pVSQA, VSQA, pQA, and QA.
+Here, pQA represents quantum annealing with a post-processing, and QA represents quantum annealing without a post-processing.
+In pQA and QA, we adopt a linearly interpolated schedule function from $s(0)=0$ to $s(T)=1$ (i.e., $s(t)=t/T$). pVSQA and VSQA optimize the schedule function using a classical optimizer.
 For continuous schedules, we follow the method in~\cite{brady2021optimal} based on optimal control theory and use a gradient descent method as a classical optimizer with an initial condition of $s(t)=0.5$ for $t \in [0, T]$.
-For linear and QAOA schedules, we adopt the Powell method implemented in SciPy as a classical optimizer~\cite{scipy}.
+We set $r=100$ in \eqref{Eq:modify_probability} and \eqref{Eq:VSQA}.
+For linear and QAOA schedules, we adopt the Powell optimizer implemented in SciPy as a classical optimizer~\cite{scipy}.
 For the linear schedule, the maximum number of iterations is set to $10$ with initial values of $s_1=s_2=0.5$.
 For the QAOA schedule, the maximum number of iterations is set to $10p$ and initially $s_i=0$ for $i \in \{1, \ldots, 2p\}$~\cite{wiersema2020exploring}.
 The default values are used for the remaining input parameters.

-The constraint coefficients $A$ are determined using the procedure in~\cite{tamura2021performance}.
-Hereafter, $p(\sigma)$ and $p'(\sigma)$ respectively denote the probability distributions in~\eqref{Eq:modify_probability} and~\eqref{Eq:probability} obtained for either the optimized annealing path in pVQA and VQA or the given annealing path in pQA and QA.
+The constraint coefficient $A$ is determined using the procedure in~\cite{tamura2021performance}.
+Hereafter, $p_{100}(\sigma)$ and ${p}_{100}'(\sigma)$ respectively denote the probability distributions in~\eqref{Eq:modify_probability} and~\eqref{Eq:VSQA} obtained for either the optimized schedule function in pVSQA and VSQA or the given schedule function in pQA and QA.
 We calculate the feasible solution rate and the average cost function.
-The feasible solution rate is $1$ for pVQA and pQA due to the post-processing.
+The feasible solution rate is $1$ for pVSQA and pQA due to the post-processing.
 The feasible solution rate for VQA and QA is calculated as

 where $F$ is the feasible solution subspace.
 The average cost function is given as